Every website in cyberspace is trying to achieve something. It could be sales, lead generation, followers, subscriptions, or anything else.

-- Ease of web page creation
+- Ease of web page and landing page creation

 - Customer support

-AB Tasty: You can try this tool through a free trial and later purchase it for $34.
+You can try this tool through a free trial and later purchase it for $34.
 AB Tasty ranks well on all the parameters delineated above.

-Avenseo: Again, this tool offers you a free trial, but the full version must be purchased for 300 Euros.
+Again, this tool offers you a free trial, but the full version must be purchased for 300 Euros.
 The only setback you should consider is that there’s no platform for web page creation.

 It lacks the ability to create web pages though.
 The cost is about $33,000 initially and can go all the way to $320,000 with ongoing costs.

-Optimizely: Last but certainly not least, this tool comes with a fixed monthly fee.
+Last but certainly not least, this tool comes with a fixed monthly fee.
 Drawbacks can be limiting because there isn’t full technical support, email analysis, or web page creation.

 Case Study on Multivariate Testing

-If you still have doubts about the efficiency of testing, here’s a case study that proves it can truly make a difference in website success.
-In a study published in Smashing Magazine, gauged responses for his software download based on multivariate testing.
+If you still have doubts about the statistically significant efficiency of testing, here’s a case study that proves it can truly make a difference in optimizing your website for better conversions.

 The download page contained all pertinent information like brand name, description, testimonials, and a very apparent download link.
 Yet, it was found that only about 40 percent of visitors actually downloaded the software.

-For the Sidebar Button:
+For the Sidebar Button